onurhanak/lazydebrid/README.md

   <h1 align="center">lazydebrid</h1>

-LazyDebrid is a terminal-based interface for managing Real-Debrid torrents and downloads.
+lazydebrid is a terminal-based interface for managing Real-Debrid torrents and downloads.
 It allows you to interact with your Real-Debrid account entirely from the command line, with no browser required.

 ## Features
 - Vim-like keybindings